bazelbuild/bazel/site/docs/designs/_posts/2016-06-21-environment.md

 These different sources of information make it hard to designate a single maintainer for the action environment.
-This makes approaches undesireable that are based on a single source specifying the action environment, like the `WORKSPACE` file, or the rule definitions.
+This makes approaches undesirable that are based on a single source specifying the action environment, like the `WORKSPACE` file, or the rule definitions.
 While those approaches make it easy to predict the environment an action will have, they all require the user to merge in the specifics of the system